Smooth-E/install-renderware/readme.md

 # The complete RnderWare Graphics SDK and RenderWare Studio setup guide
 ## Configuring a VirtualBox virtual machine
 1. Downaload VirtualBox 6.0.2.4 for your system [here](https://www.virtualbox.org/wiki/Download_Old_Builds_6_0) and install it.
    > We need the older version of VirtualBox in order to use 3D acceleration in Windows XP
 2. After the instalation open the installed VirtualBox and create a new VM.
 Name it as you want.
 Under `Type` select `Microsoft Windows`, under `Version` select `Windows XP 32-bit`.
-3. Click 'Next'.
+3. Click `Next`.
 Assign as much RAM as you want for a VM tohave.
 Click on `Next` again.
 Tick `Create Virtual Hard Disk Now`.
 Click `Create`.
 Select `VDI` and click `Next`.
 In the next dialogue select `Dynamically allocated` and click on `Next` yet again.
 Your virtual disk image will be saved in the directory of a VM by default, better leave it as it is.
 Drag a slider to adjust the amount of space on a virtual disk.
 As it is allocated dynamically, you can select something like 500GB to have no extra troubles in future.
 After you are done, hit `Create`.
 4. Now click on `Settings`, select `System` on the left hand side, drag a `Video Memory` slider up to it's limit of 128MB.
 Make sure `VBox VGA` is selected under the `Graphics Controller`.
 And at the end, tick `Enable 3D Acceleration` **(IMPORTANT)**
 5. Go under `Storage`, click on the optical drive marked as `Empty`.
 On the right side you will see the CD icon with a little arrow below it, click on it and select *Windows XP* ***.iso*** file which you can download [here](https://archive.org/details/WinXPProSP3x86).
 > Here was a lot of text, but a small amount of actions.
 We are done tweaking the VM now.